 This role aligns well with my character qualities.
 I am consistent and have a strong work ethic.
 I am a strong team player and also have a background in sales which I believe would be of value when working with Front-End Development UI experiences .
 I am confident in my skills and abilities and enjoy working with web design, but my true passion is creating new and innovative software solutions for clients to implement and interact with through front-end development.

 My areas of expertise include quality Full-Stack applications designed specifically for clients needs.
-Attention to detail and meeting deadlines is my strong suite as well as collaborating effectively in a team setting using efficient GitHub practices..
+Attention to detail and meeting deadlines is my strong suite as well as collaborating effectively in a team setting using efficient GitHub practices.
 I’m constantly learning about new ways to improve the performance of my applications and regularly practice reusability and testing throughout my work.
 My technical skills include:

 JavaScript | ES6 | React | HTML | CSS | Node.js | Express | AJAX/HTTP | Mongoose | MongoDB | JSON | Git